RuthCatlow/GeologicalTime/README.md

 # GeologicalTime
-video documentary that tends towards geological time
+time-lapse webcam video documentary that tends towards a representation of geological time